agmlego/distmap/README.md

 distmap
 =======

 I wrote this in one evening several years ago to map out all the userbase of http://lug.mtu.edu.
-It scrapes the apache, vsftpd, and rsyncd logs to put the lists of distributions and transfer totals onto a map by GeoIP-located unique IP.
+It scrapes the apache (or nginx, apparently), vsftpd, and rsyncd logs to put the lists of distributions and transfer totals onto a map by GeoIP-located unique IP.

 You can see the original at http://lug.mtu.edu/map.